John Jay Chapman

-John Jay Chapman (March 2, 1862 – November 4, 1933) was an American author.
+John Jay Chapman (March 2, 1862 – November 4, 1933) was an American writer.

 Early life

 Chapman was born in New York City on March 2, 1862.
 He was a son of Henry Grafton Chapman Jr. (1833–1883), a broker who became president of the New York Stock Exchange, and Eleanor Kingsland Jay (1839–1921).

 His paternal grandmother, Maria Weston Chapman, was one of the leading campaigners against slavery and worked with William Lloyd Garrison on The Liberator.
 His maternal grandparents were John Jay (1817–1894), the U.S. Minister to Austria-Hungary, and Eleanor Kingsland (née Field) Jay (1819–1909).
 His grandfather was a son of William Jay and a grandson of Chief Justice John Jay of the United States Supreme Court.

-He was educated at St. Paul's School, Concord and Harvard, and after graduating in 1884, Chapman traveled around Europe before returning to study at the Harvard Law School.
+Chapman was educated at St. Paul's School, in Concord, New Hampshire, and at Harvard University.
+After graduating from Harvard in 1884, he toured Europe before resuming his studies at the Harvard Law School.

 Career

 He was admitted to the bar in 1888, and practiced law until 1898.
 Meanwhile, he had attracted attention as an essayist of unusual merit.
 His work is marked by originality and felicity of expression, and the opinion of many critics has placed him in the front rank of the American essayists of his day.

-In 1912, on the one year anniversary of the lynching of Zachariah Walker in Coatesville, Pennsylvania, Chapman gave a speech in which he called the lynching "one of the most dreadful crimes in history" and said "our whole people are...involved in the guilt."
+In 1912, on the one-year anniversary of the lynching of Zachariah Walker in Coatesville, Pennsylvania, Chapman gave a speech in which he called the lynching "one of the most dreadful crimes in history" and said "our whole people are...involved in the guilt."
 It was published as A Nation's Responsibility.

 Chapman became involved in politics and joined the City Reform Club and the Citizens' Union.
 He was opposed to the Tammany Hall political and business grouping, which at that time dominated New York City.
 He lectured on the need for reform and edited the journal The Political Nursery (1897-1901).

 Personal life

 Chapman was known as a passionate romantic in his personal life as well as his writing.
-As a law student at Harvard, he once beat a rival for a woman's love in a fight, then felt such deep remorse that he deliberately burned off his left hand as a form of self-punishment.
+As a law student at Harvard, he once beat a rival (astronomer Percival Lowell) for a woman's love in a fight, then felt such deep remorse that he deliberately burned off his left hand as a form of self-punishment.
 He would later brandish the stump as evidence of his passion.

-On July 2, 1889, he married Minna Timmins (1861–1897) with whom he had three children:
+On July 2, 1889, he married Minna Timmins (1861–1897), with whom he had three children: